moxiu6/moxiu-theme-dsc/README.md

-# moxiu-theme-dsc
+# Moxiu-Theme-DSC

-my discord theme
+A custom Discord theme for a sleek and modern look, that i made. (partialy)